Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

 for *inverse-N* portfolio.

-It is remarkable that out-of-sample, although not always, for certain quite desired portfolio compositions and under rather common market conditions, the *inverse-N* portfolio tends to outperform the *InvNrisk*.
+It is remarkable that out-of-sample, although not always, for certain quite desirable portfolio compositions and under rather common market conditions, the *inverse-N* portfolio tends to outperform the *InvNrisk*.
 The reasons behind this odd behavior are still under debate among the specialists in the field.